fdazen/fda-documentation/payments.md

-In the example above, you can see that the guest is being charged three Add-Ons items, one POS items and three Room Charges.
+In the example above, the guest is being charged for one Add-Ons item, one POS item and one Room Charge.

  - The **Payments** drop down menu lists all payment operations and payment details successfully made for the folio: